-5.64 The Clinton Lane Conservation Area forms an integral part of the character of the town of Kenilworth, forming the entrance to the town from the North.
+5.61 The Clinton Lane Conservation Area forms an integral part of the character of the town of Kenilworth, forming the entrance to the town from the North.
 There are views to the Castle from the southern end, and these should be preserved and retained.
 This was an Ancient route way north from Castle Green.
 There are several listed buildings but it is also important to maintain non-listed buildings with original features to retain this fine mix of buildings.
 Any future development in or nearby to this Conservation Area, should maintain the street scene and have regard to its originality within the Town.
 Street signage and street clutter should be limited.
-Protection of the elements is important.

-Policy KP14M: Design Management in Fieldgate Lane
+Policy KP13M: Design Management in Fieldgate Lane

-Development proposals in the Fieldgate Lane Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the Fieldgate Lane Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate:

-- The area is uniformly residential in character and land use - Buildings are a mix of single, two and three storeys - Common materials comprise brick, render, tile, slate, thatched roofing, white pebbledash render, masonry and brickwork - The early/mid-19th Century cottages are prominent in the street scene at the junction with High Street - The western side of the street has a group of thatched houses that play a very significant part in defining the character of this area and that represent an example of early 20th Century housing with original gardens
+- The area is uniformly residential in character and land use - Buildings are a mix of single, two and three storeys - Common materials comprise brick, render, tile, slate, thatched roofing, white pebbledash render, masonry and brickwork - The early/mid 19th Century cottages are prominent in the street scene at the junction with High Street - The western side of the street has a group of thatched houses that play a very significant part in defining the character of this area and that represent an example of early 20th Century housing with original gardens